shols232/shols232/README.md

 A professional computer scientist in the making, also a part time weeb.
 I make beautiful sites with django, django rest framework, Celery, Redis, HTML5, CSS3 and JAVASCRIPT, POSTGRESQL and so much more...

-- 🌱 I’m currently learning React then eventually, DevOps.
+- 🌱 I’m currently learning React and steadily delving into the world of DevOps.
 - 👯 I’m looking to collaborate on impactful projects with Django and React.
 - 📫 How to reach me: akinsolaademolatemitope@gmail.com